RyanC-95/Reforged-Progression/README.md

 # Reforged Progression Datapack 1.21.10

-**Overhauls progression, reworks Diamond & Netherite acquisition.
-Also enables Reinforced Deepslate and Budding Amethyst mining with strict tool requirements.**
+**Overhauls progression and reworks Diamond and Netherite acquisition, introduces Reinforced Deepslate and Budding Amethyst mining with strict tool requirements, and adjusts crafting outputs — including sticks, doors, and Beacons — to make progression slower, more deliberate, and endgame construction more meaningful.**

 ## Diamond & Netherite